Connections Pane

 Variables Pane showing a connection object

-That will bring up the Connections Pane, allowing you to navigate the database.
+Click the database icon to bring up the Connections Pane, allowing you to navigate the database.